i2p/i2p.www/i2p2www/spec/ssu.rst

 * Challenge is unimplemented, challenge size is always zero

-* There are no plans to implement relaying for IPv6.
+* Relaying for IPv6 is supported as of release 0.9.50.

 * Prior to release 0.9.12, Bob's intro key was always used.
 As of release 0.9.12, the session key is used if there is an established session between